Meet Our Directors

 Director

-Mark, and his wife Amy, joined Danbee in 1991.
+Mark and his wife Amy joined Danbee in 1991.
 Mark was a middle school teacher, soccer coach, and camp professional before joining Danbee full-time in 1998.
 He received his bachelors degree in Environmental Science in 1983 from SUNY ESF-Syracuse.
 He later received his Masters in School Administration in 1990.
 Mark serves as Co-Director of Danbee and takes care of all the administrative and programming details including hiring staff, coordinating our special events and trips, and organizing our teaching program.
 Mark serves on the Board of the Massachusetts Camping Association and is an ACA accreditation visitor.
+Mark and Amy’s two children are lifelong campers with their daughter, Rebecca, spending nine summers as a camper and eight summers as a staff member at Danbee.

 Jillian Meinhardt